 In order to gain admission to the PhD programme, you will need to have obtained 300 ECTS credit points (Master degree) and have some relevant academic experience in the field of the programme.
-You will also have to demonstrate competence in the English language with a recognized language certificate and be successful in the public competition (see the call below).
+You will also have to demonstrate competence in the English language with a recognized language certificate and be successful in a public competition (see call of 2020 below).